TGV Duplex: Dasye

-Dasye is a contraction of Duplex Asynchronous ERTMS and are the second generation of Duplex trains.
-In exterior design and passenger cabin experience, they are nearly identical to the first-generation Duplex trains, however, two major changes were made inside the power cars.
-First were the asynchronous motors, first used on the Eurostar e300 trainsets, which allow an individual motor in a bogie to be isolated (disconnected) in case of failure, allowing the train to continue to operate.
-Second was the addition of the European Rail Traffic Management System (ERTMS).
+Dasye is a contraction of Duplex Asynchronous ERTMS and refers to the second generation of TGV Duplex trainsets.
+The exterior design and passenger accommodation are largely similar to those of the first-generation Duplex trains.
+The primary technical differences are found in the power cars.
+These include the use of asynchronous motors, first used on the Eurostar e300 trainsets, which allow an individual motor within a bogie to be isolated in the event of a failure, and the installation of the European Rail Traffic Management System (ERTMS).

-A total of 50 Dasye trainsets were ordered, with a prototype power car first delivered in late 2006 for testing, before entering service on 14 February 2008.
+A total of 50 Dasye trainsets were ordered.
+A prototype power car was delivered in late 2006 for testing, and the type entered commercial service on 14 February 2008.

-Starting in 2013, many of the Dasye trainsets have been reconfigured for use on SNCF's low-cost Ouigo service.
-These trains use a high-density layout, which can carry 20% more passengers (644 passengers, compared to 510 on a standard trainset).
-The extra seating is enabled by the elimination of the bar car and first-class cars, and the use of slimline seats.
-By 2021, 38 Dasye trainsets have been converted for Ouigo service, with all 50 trainsets expected to be converted by 2025.
+From 2013, a number of Dasye trainsets were reconfigured for use on SNCF's low-cost Ouigo service.
+These sets use a high-density seating layout with a capacity of 644 passengers, compared with 510 on a standard configuration.
+The increase in capacity results from the removal of the bar car and first-class accommodation, along with the use of slimline seating.
+By 2024, 38 Dasye trainsets had been converted for Ouigo service, with further conversions planned through 2027.

+One Dasye trainset, number 744, was destroyed in the Eckwersheim derailment on 14 November 2015.